Not a Member?

 Caution with Class IA (eg, quinidine, procainamide) or Class III (eg, amiodarone, sotalol) antiarrhythmics.
 May aggravate dementia symptoms when initiating therapy in patients taking cholinesterase inhibitors.
 Increased concentrations with ketoconazole or other potent CYP3A4 inhibitors (eg, itraconazole, miconazole, clarithromycin).
-Increased levels with fluoxetine reported with immediate release tolterodine.
+Increased levels with fluoxetine reported with IR tolterodine.
 May increase the frequency and/or severity of anticholinergic effects with other anticholinergic (antimuscarinic) agents.

 Category C, not for use in nursing.